 10. EQUITY INCENTIVE PLANS

-On August 12, 2021, the Company established the 2021 Equity Incentive Plan which was adopted by the Company’s shareholders on October 15, 2021.
+On August 12, 2021, the Company established the 2021 Equity Incentive Plan, which was adopted by the Company’s shareholders on October 15, 2021.
 The 2021 Plan was approved for 20,000,000 shares of the Company’s common stock.
 Common stock reserved under the 2021 Plan increased to 22,000,000 shares on January 1, 2022.
 On October 25, 2024, shareholders approved a Plan Amendment which increased the maximum number of shares of our common stock that may be delivered to participants under the 2021 Plan to 40,000,000.
-Effective January 1, 2025, pursuant to the evergreen provisions of the 2021 Plan the maximum number of shares of Common Stock authorized under the Plan was increased by 50,000 Shares to 1,050,000.
-On August 5, 2025, shareholders approved a Plan Amendment which increased the maximum number of shares of our common stock that may be delivered to participants under the 2021 Plan to 50,000,000 shares.
+Effective January 1, 2025, pursuant to the evergreen provisions of the 2021 Plan, the maximum number of shares of Common Stock authorized under the Plan was increased by 50,000 Shares to 1,050,000.
+On August 5, 2025, shareholders approved a Plan Amendment which increased the maximum number of shares of common stock that may be delivered to participants under the 2021 Plan to 50,000,000 shares.

 Amended and Restated 2021 Equity Incentive Plan

-On August 25, 2025, our Board of Directors approved, and on September 29, 2025, our stockholders adopted the Amended and Restated USBC, Inc. 2021 Equity Incentive Plan (the “2021 Plan”) effective September 29, 2025 which increased the plan share reserve by 65,000,000 shares.
+On August 25, 2025, our Board of Directors approved, and on September 29, 2025, our stockholders adopted the Amended and Restated USBC, Inc. 2021 Equity Incentive Plan (the “2021 Plan”), effective September 29, 2025, which increased the plan share reserve by 65,000,000 shares.
 The 2021 Plan was previously amended effective July 31, 2025 to increase the plan share reserve to a total of 50,000,000 shares.

-Under the 2021 Plan, all 115.3 million shares of common stock available under the Plan Share Reserve, as well as future shares added through the evergreen feature, are eligible for grants as “incentive stock options” that qualify for special tax treatment under Section 422 of the Internal Revenue Code of 1986, as amended.
+Under the 2021 Plan, all 115.3 million shares of common stock available under the Plan Share Reserve, as well as future shares added through the evergreen feature, are eligible for grants as “incentive stock options” intended to qualify for special tax treatment under Section 422 of the Internal Revenue Code of 1986, as amended.

-Year Ended September 30, 2025
+Fiscal Year Ended September 30, 2025

 Weighted